frankligy/SNAF/docs/tutorial.rst

 * ``x_occurence_frequency{0-3}.pdf``: This is an alternative visualization of neoantigen frequency as a histplot, interval (x-axis) with the occurence of each neoantigen across the cohort.

 For the final immunogenic neoantigen, we have detailed reports in ``T_candidates`` folder (amplify the webpage to see more clearly), here each row represent a peptide-HLA combination, so that binding affinity and immunogenicity are also reported.
+See Troubleshooting page for more detailed explanation for the output file in
+``T_candidates`` folder.

 .. image:: ./_static/T_result_candidates.png
     :height: 180px